Last updated: March 9, 2026

 Mastering how to draw trend lines correctly requires discipline, not talent.
 Success comes from adhering to objective rules.
 Use this simple three-step checklist to ensure your lines are always reliable:

-1. Validate: Connect the wicks (extremes) and require a minimum of three touches for a confirmed line.
+1. Validate: Connect pivots consistently (using either wicks or bodies) and require a minimum of three touches.

 2. Filter: Use higher timeframes (H4 and Daily) to filter out market noise and focus only on the main, reliable trend.